UBC-MDS/programming-in-python-for-data-science/chapters/module7.md

 ---
-title: 'Module 7: A Slice of Numpy (Numpy Arrays)'
+title: "Module 7: It's Tidy Up Time!
+(Time and Tidy Data)"
 description:
    'In this module you will learn about ...'
 prev: /module6